ayrton04/design/articles/112_generated_interfaces_cpp.md

 ### Constructors

 The *default constructor* initializes all members with their default value.
+In some cases this may not be desirable, since these fields will often be immediately overwritten with user-provided values.
+Therefore, the constructor takes an optional directive of type `enum rcl_msg_init_type` to control how initialization is done:

+- `MSG_INIT_DEFAULT_INITIALIZE_ALL` - Default initialize all members; any fields that have default values assigned to individual members will be set to the default values, all other values will be assigned to C++ defaults (generally 0 or the empty string).
+Equivalent to not passing any argument to the constructor
+- `MSG_INIT_DEFAULT_INITIALIZE_NONE` - Don't initialize any members; it is the user's responsibility to ensure that all fields get initialized with some value, otherwise undefined behavior results
+- `MSG_INIT_ZERO_INITIALIZE_ALL` - Zero initialize all members; this differs from `MSG_INIT_DEFAULT_INITIALIZE_ALL` in that all members will be set to their C++ defaults (generally 0 or the empty string), and default values from the message definition will be ignored

 Optionally the constructor can be invoked with an allocator.

 The struct has no constructor with positional arguments for the members.